NhiNguyencmt8/StretchMapping/results/Displaced_Objects_No_Person_InView.md

 - False Positives: ???,???
 - False Negatives: ???,???

-**Qualitative Observation**: With the addition of ORBSLAM2, Khronos did not perform substantially better.
-Same results were seen.
+**Qualitative Observation**: With the addition of ORBSLAM2, Khronos performed substantially better as smaller objects like bottle and book were detected and tracked accurately